AndreFerreira5/starranja/README.md

 pre-commit install
 ```

-Now, every time you commit, the checks are ran and if failed, they prevent your commit to go through!
+Now, every time you commit, the checks are ran and if failed, they prevent your commit from going through!